Let a New Orleans Car Accident Lawyer Fight for You

 - Filing a personal injury lawsuit against the at-fault driver

-It is also worth noting the state’s comparative fault law, Louisiana Civil Code 2323, will have an impact on the amount of compensation you’re able to recover if you’re found to be partially at-fault for your car accident.
+It is also worth noting the state’s comparative fault law, Louisiana Civil Code 2323, will have an impact on the amount of compensation you’re able to recover if you’re found to be partially at-fault.
 According to the law, “…the amount of damages recoverable shall be reduced in proportion to the degree or percentage of negligence attributable to the person suffering the injury, death, or loss.”

-In other words, if you’re awarded $100,000 in damages for your car accident but found to be 25 percent at-fault, then the total amount of compensation you would receive is $75,000.
+In other words, if you’re awarded $100,000 in damages but found to be 25 percent at fault, then the total amount of compensation you would receive is $75,000.

 How much should I expect from my car accident settlement?

-There is no set dollar amount for car accident settlements.
+There is no set dollar amount.
 The amount of compensation you’ll be able to recover will depend on the specific details of your case, including the severity of your injuries and what damages you can prove were the result of the other driver’s negligence.

 You may be able to recover compensation for: